KIPAC/Physics89L/docs/setup.md

 ### Option 2: using github desktop app (a bit longer to setup, but easy to update each week)

+The github desktop app is both a nice tool to interface with git, and a way to use git without needing to use a terminal.
+Here is what you will need to do to use the github desktop app.

 1. Install the github desktop app from here: https://desktop.github.com/
 2. Once you have installed it, click on the "Current Repository" box in the upper left corner.
 This gives you a text box and a pull-down menu.
 3. Type in 'KIPAC/Physics67' into the test box and select "Clone Repository..." from the pull down menu